chriscardillo/stitchr/README.md

 `stitchr` aims to provide a service for aggregating data from multiple sources easily.
 At the center is the `sr_stitch()` function, which when pointed at a directory reads all files of a specific file type (preferably `.csv`), and organizes them into a single tibble. `sr_stitch()` is informed of each file's potential source by the `_mapping.yml` file.

 `_mapping.yml` contains all of the column names for each of the `inputs`, and all of the desired unified column names that will display in the final `output`.
-The `.yml` organized like so:
+The `.yml` is organized like so:

 ```yml